-"Our view is that the current elite are relatively open minded when it comes to new ideas, but quite closed minded when it comes to alternative methodologies.
-If it isn't modelled, it isn't economics, no matter how insightful" (Colander et al, 2004, p.
+[o]ur view is that the current elite are relatively open minded when it comes to new ideas, but quite closed minded when it comes to alternative methodologies.
+If it isn't modelled, it isn't economics, no matter how insightful.
+(Colander et al., 2004, p.
 492)

-And they add, with reason: "Specifically, it is because of their method, not their ideas, that most heterodox find themselves defined outside the field by the elite" (Colander et al, 2004, p.
+And they add, with reason: '[s]pecifically, it is because of their method, not their ideas, that most heterodox find themselves defined outside the field by the elite' (Colander et al, 2004, p.
 492).

-Even ongoing developments, then, ultimately provide support for my assessment that the mainstream project of modern economics must be characterised in terms neither of substantive results (such as demonstrating the desirability of the current economic order) nor of basic units of analysis (rationalistic or optimising individuals), but of its orientation to method.
+In any case, an examination of ongoing developments soon enough reveals that they too ultimately provide support for my assessment that the mainstream project of modern economics must be characterised in terms neither of substantive results (such as demonstrating the desirability of the current economic order) nor of basic units of analysis (rationalistic or optimising individuals), but of its orientation to method.
 This is my first major contention: the mainstream project of modern economics just is an insistence, as a discipline-wide principle, that economic phenomena be investigated using only certain mathematical-deductive forms of reasoning.
 This is the mainstream conception of proper economics.
-It is the one feature or presupposition that remains common to (if not always explicitly formulated in) all contributions regarded as mainstream, remaining intact throughout all the changes in the projects flits in fads and fashions both previously as well as those currently under way.
+It is the one feature or presupposition that remains common to (if not always explicitly formulated in) all contributions regarded as mainstream, remaining in place throughout all the project's theoretical fads and fashions.

-The nature of heterodox economics
+6. The nature of heterodox economics

 What follows for our understanding of heterodox economics?
-If the latter is first and foremost a rejection of modern mainstream economics, and the latter consists in the insistence that forms of mathematical-deductive method should everywhere be utilised, then heterodox economics, in the first instance, just is a rejection of this emphasis.
+If the latter is first and foremost a rejection of modern mainstream economics, and the latter consists in the insistence that forms of mathematical-deductive method should everywhere be utilised, then heterodox economics, in the first instance, is just a rejection of this emphasis.